Dev-Muller/Dev-Muller/README.md

 ### Hi There👋

 I'm Pedro Müller, a passionate software developer and tech enthusiast.
-I currently in search of my first experience as a developer. </br>
+I currently in search of improving my experience as a developer. </br>
 With 1 year of experience in the field, I've had the opportunity to study and work on various exciting projects and explore different technologies.

 # 💻 Tech Stack